 Someone in England said "An Indian woman in a saree and pigtails doing mathematical sums on stage is a joke!" but Vidya Balan in a tough role gets her Math right once again.
 She adds colour, verve and believability to the role of a woman who never went to school and yet is a genius.
 She multiples her magic with every scene with such ease.
 Shakuntala Devi is someone who lives her life to the fullest and I promise, you'll want to see Vidya in every frame.
 So much so that you may feel a sense of uneasiness when she doesn't feature in a scene.
 After watching her as a mother in this film, it is proven that she is a stellar performer.
 'HOW?
 HOW DOES SHE DO IT?'

-Although being aided by the genius Vidya Balan, director and co-writer Anu Menon's attention to detail in a story that encompasses a 70-year long journey proves her ability of a new age Indian filmmaker.
-Her excellent usage of graphics makes Shakuntala's wizardry with numbers.
-It is very palatable even for mathematics haters!
+Although being aided by the genius Vidya Balan, director and co-writer Anu Menon's attention to detail in a story that encompasses a 70-year long journey proves the ability of a new age Indian filmmakers.
+The excellent usage of graphics made it palatable even for mathematics haters.

-Co-writer Nayanika Mahtani and dialogue writer Ishika Moitra have brilliantly cooked up a happy story with a fairly engaging screenplay and some amusing writing!
-Just wish the movie had a song like 'Rafu' in Tumhari Sulu!
+Co-writer Nayanika Mahtani and dialogue writer Ishika Moitra have brilliantly cooked up a happy storm with a fairly engaging screenplay and some amusing writing.
 The film doesn't really have a crescendo leading up to a grand climax but then not every film needs one, right?
 At times like these, the film leaves behind thoughts that enrich us.
 This one will for sure.

 They say the best things in life are free!
 India’s favourite music channels 9XM, 9X Jalwa, 9X Jhakaas & 9X Tashan are available Free-To-Air.
 Make a request for these channels from your Cable, DTH or HITS operator.